• Skip to primary navigation

 Explore Big Valley Park

-Stay in a Yurt in a Stephenfield Provincial Park
+Stay in a Yurt at Stephenfield Provincial Park

 Go Golfing in Riding Mountain National Park

 With over 130 golf courses in the province, it was hard to choose just one, but we’re partial to the Clear Lake Golf Course due to its picturesque views.
-Open for play since 1934, the course is open to golfers of all levels of experience, but be warned… as one of the most beautiful golf courses in Manitoba, you might have trouble finding others that measure up!
+Open for play since 1934, the course is open to golfers of all levels of experience, but be warned… as one of Manitoba’s most beautiful golf courses, you might have trouble finding others that measure up!

 Learn at the Ukrainian Heritage Village in Dauphin